robert-lieck/pythontemplatepackage/README.md

 ### Folder Structure

-- Your source code goes into the `PythonTemplatePackage` directory (after renaming it to your package name).
+- Your source code goes into the `pythontemplatepackage` directory (after renaming it to your package name).
 - Your unittests go into the `test` directory.
 - Your documentation goes into the `docs` directory.
 - The `.github/workflows` folder contains `*.yml` files that define GitHub actions that